Deciding what type of expedition is right for your teen can feel overwhelming—we’re here to help.

 - Keeping track of their belongings

 - Tree identification

 - Leadership skills

 - Getting up early in the morning

 - And how to keep moving even when they don’t want to

 They experience the beauty and the harshness of a new landscape and learn about their fellow students’ life experiences.
 These things and so much more happen on all Outward Bound courses, whether it’s designated as an Intercept course or not.

+The lessons learned from the outdoors are endless.
+Some people use the metaphor of the backcountry as a mirror—it can reflect your worst and best self.
 For instance, if your teen approaches a rocky trail by cursing and kicking the rocks, the trail does not change.
 It remains just as hazardous and difficult, but they lose energy spent in anger that could have been used to navigate the terrain.
 If your teen approaches the same trail distracted by a conversation with friends, the trail’s hardships pass by, barely noticed.
-The lessons learned from the outdoors are endless.
-Some people use the metaphor of the wilderness as a mirror—it can reflect your worst and best self.

 Intercept Expeditions for Teens

-Intercept students may arrive less open to the experience, though all have agreed to participate.
-Some teens choose Intercept from a group of options as traditional academic settings or home life reached a breaking point.
-Some experimented with risky choices, while others struggled to find motivation.
-And some understand that Intercept is an amazing opportunity for themselves and their family, while others may be confused or nervous about what to expect.
-While on the course, Instructors work to build trust and rapport among the group and unite them around the common purpose of traveling through the wilderness, a task often made easier with the help of those around you.
+Although Intercept students may arrive less open to the experience than classic course students, all have agreed to participate.
+Some teens choose Intercept from a group of options after a traditional academic setting or a home life has reached a breaking point.
+While some experiment with risky choices, others just struggle to find motivation.
+There are students who come with an understanding that Intercept is an amazing opportunity for themselves and their family, while others show up a little confused and or nervous about what to expect.
+No matter the student, while on the course, Instructors work to build trust and rapport among the group and unite them around the common purpose of successful backcountry travel.
+A task often made easier with the help of those around you.